 Washington DC, DC (IAD-Dulles) 40 miles

-From DC: From I-495 (Beltway) follow Route 267 (Dulles Toll Road (Route 267) toward Leesburg.
-Merge onto Route 7 West toward Winchester and travel approx. 25 miles to Berryville.
+From DC: From I-495 (Beltway) follow Route 267 (Dulles Toll Road)to Route 7 West toward Leesburg.
+Travel approx. 25 miles to Berryville.
 Exit onto Route 340 South.
 At the second stop light, turn right onto Route 7 (Main Street).
 Travel .9 miles and turn left through Rosemont's entry gate (Rosemont Manor Lane).

-Antique Shopping, Art Galleries, Concert venue, Gourmet/Fine Dining, Historical interests, Live Music, Museum, National/State parks, Nature area, Harper's Ferry, Civil War Battlefields, Charles Town Races and Slots, Picnic area, Religious Services, Winery
+Antique Shopping, Art Galleries, Concert venue, Gourmet/Fine Dining, Historical interests, Live Music, Museum, National/State parks, Nature area, Harper's Ferry, Civil War Battlefields, Charles Town Races and Slots, Picnic area, Religious Services, River, Vineyard, Winery

-Air conditioning, Alarm clock, Bath robes, In-room internet, Hairdryer, Internet Service, Ironing Board, Radio, Telephone, Turndown Service, Wi-Fi, Wired internet
+Air conditioning, Alarm clock, Bath robes, Hairdryer, Ironing Board, Radio, Telephone, Turndown Service, Wi-Fi, Wired internet